allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 Defining the structure of the store’s data is as simple as declaring a TypeScript interface, but we need to be able to expose information that the state has mutated in a particular way.
 That is, we need to build event driven communication between the store and its dependents.
-For this purpose we can use an event emitter and define as many topics as needed.
+For this purpose we could use an event emitter and define as many topics as needed.
-In our case, having a dedicated topic per state property turns out to work perfectly as we don’t have that many properties in the first place.
-And because we want to have the state and event emitter under the same umbrella, we encapsulate them into the following class declaration:
+In our case, having a dedicated topic per state property turned out to work perfectly as we didn’t have that many properties in the first place.
+And because we wanted to have the state and event emitter under the same umbrella, we encapsulated them into the following class declaration:

 ```ts
 interface State {